dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-using-cable-android.md

 ---

-# Send logs to your company support using a USB cable
+# Upload and email logs using a USB cable

-Email company support about a problem you experienced in the Company Portal or Microsoft Inune app.
+Email company support about a problem you experienced in the Company Portal app.
 Error details are recorded and stored on your device in a special document called a _diagnostic log_.
 This article describes how to upload the logs from your device to your computer.
 You'll need a USB cable to complete these steps.

 > [!Note]
 > Before you start, make sure that you have your support team's email address handy.
-Find the contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980), in the Company Portal app, or in the Microsoft Intune app.
+Find the contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) and in the Company Portal app.

 1. On the error screen, tap **Send Info**.
 When you see a message asking which method you want to use to send the logs, choose the option that will save the files to your device.